Safe Haskell | Safe-Inferred |

 if the

-bit vector doesn't contain enough bits to define a number.
+bit vector doesn't contain enough bits to specify a number.